hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 ### Moving to neural networks

-The linear image classifier you just built following the tutorial above works surprisingly well for the [MNIST digit dataset][mnist-dataset] (around 92% accurate).
-But if you attempted to extend the tutorial to the more general [CIFAR10 dataset][cifar10-dataset], you'd have realised that it performs rather poorly (around TODO% accurate).
-This is because what the linear classifier is attempting to do is to draw a bunch of lines ($n-1$ dimensional hyperplanes, really) in a plane ($n$ dimensional space, really) of images, hoping to carve it out into categories.
-And if you think about it, you'll see that this approach can only succeed if the image data we're working with is conveniently linearly separable in our chosen space of images.
-(Somewhat true for the MNIST dataset, and not at all true in general.)
+The linear image classifier we just built works surprisingly well for the [MNIST digit dataset][mnist-dataset] (around 92% accurate).
+I think *this is pretty amazing*, because what this implies is that these images are (mostly) linearly separable in the 784 dimensional space that they're represented in.
+Meaning you can draw 10 lines ($n-1$ dimensional hyperplanes, really) in a plane ($n$ dimensional space, really) with these digits and neatly separate them into categories.

-{{< figure src="/images/writing/artistic-style-transfer/image-classification-interpretation.png" title="TODO: Cartoon representation of the image space as a 2D plane, with the classifier being a bunch of lines." >}}
+{{< figure src="/images/writing/artistic-style-transfer/mnist-tsne.png" title="A t-SNE plot of the MNIST dataset that attempts to represent the digits in a 2D plane while preserving the topology of the data.
+(Reproduced from Maaten and Hinton, 2008.)" >}}

-Even so, the reason we spent so much time on the linear image classifier is that it was a way to introduce the *parameterised score function*, the *loss function*, and the *iterative optimisation process*, all without being bogged down by too many other technical details.
-Now that we understand what these are and how they work together to build a learning image classifier, we are going to improve the performance of the classifier by extending the score function to more complex (nonlinear) forms.
-The first of these extensions will be to (fully-connected) [neural networks][todo], and we'll then move on to [convolutional neural networks][todo].
+But if you read the [TensorFlow tutorial][tensorflow-tutorial-mnist] that deals with the same dataset, they explicitly point out that:

+> "Getting 92% accuracy on MNIST is bad.
+It's almost embarrassingly bad."

-The cool thing is that as we're working through these generalisations of the score function, the rest of the ideas (the loss function and optimisation process) stay the same!
+So if you're like the author of this tutorial and want to improve the performance of our classifier (or handle a more general dataset beyond neatly normalised greyscale digits) we need to move to a more general, nonlinear score function.
+The cool thing is that as we generalise the score function, the rest of the machinery (the loss function and optimisation process) stays the same!

 #### Making the score function nonlinear